locustio/locust/docs/quickstart.rst

 Your first test
 ===============

-A Locust test is essentially just a Python program making requests to the system you want to test.
+A Locust test is just a Python program making requests to the system you're testing.
 This makes it very flexible and particularly good at implementing complex user flows.
-But it can do simple tests as well, so let's start with that:
+But it can do simple tests as well, so let's start with one of those:

 .. code-block:: python